krishn100/Project2_Group1-/README.md

 buy and sell securities, we take it a step further to understand to what extent can fundamental price and liquidity ratios for example: Price/Sales, Price/Free Cashflow to the Firm, Price/Earnings, Debt/Equity to buy or sell.
-'
-### NOTE:
-The main plots have been uploaded to Github - and accompanying plots will run purely in the Jupyter Lab Notebooks.

 Jupyter Lab file(s) name(s):
 *New Library:  TA-Lib - Technical Analysis Library and sklearn.naive_bayes import GaussianNB